haim9798/lnp_api/README.md

-# lnp_api
+# lnp_server

+*New in Version 2 :*

+    - Added ENUM DNS service on port 53.
+    - Changed main js file name to lnpserver.js
+    - added npm package "native-dns"

+While upgrdaing from v1 please run npm install as new nopm packages were added.

-This server will return 302 with the LNP number on an INVITE sent.
+This server will answer LNP queries using SIP LNP and ENUM DNS.

+SIP Invites for LNP should be sent to port 5060 and ENUM DNS should be sent to port 53.

+Ports can be changed in lnpserver.js file.

 SIP server is created based on code by Alex Nisanov using NodeJS.

+DNS ENUM server is created based on native-dns package from https://github.com/tjfontaine/node-dns

 In order to load numbers to the LNP DB you need to use the REST API integrated in this LNP server.